 Some are themed.
 For example, ‘Wheel of Fortune’ and ‘The Price is Right’ instant games.
 Others have entertaining and quirky takes on popular culture.
 Examples here include ‘Emoti Collect’ and the ‘Battleship’ games.
-Still, other options include bingo or keno-style play with the scratch ticket concept.
+Still, other options include bingo or keno-style games with the scratch ticket concept.

-Many of the slots are online versions of the popular games from live casinos in Ontario.
+Many of the slots are online versions of the popular games from casinos in Ontario.
 You will find Cleopatra, 88 Fortunes, Quick Hit, and Da Vinci Diamonds games online.
 Some slots have giant progressive jackpots – including the linked ‘MegaJackpots’ games from IGT.

-Table games include multiple versions of blackjack, roulette, and a mix of poker themed games such as Ultimate Texas Hold’em and 3 Card Poker.
+Table games include multiple versions of blackjack, roulette, and a mix of poker-themed games such as Ultimate Texas Hold’em and 3 Card Poker.
 Bingo, keno also are also featured.
 Video poker has its section.
 This includes access to ‘Game King’ terminals, which include nine popular variations.
 There are separate multi-hand games too.

 Big prizes are won regularly in this online casino.
 You can see a list of recent winners here and across all the formats on the OLG website.